MLI2018/Emploees-Portal/README.md

 # Emploees-Portal
-A simple, console-based employees' portal written in C, using BST
+A simple, console-based employees' portal written in C, using BST and Linked List